Table of contents

 How to enable Apple login in WordPress

-This provider requires an active subscription for the Apple Developer Program which costs 99 USD per year.
+Apple provider requires active subscription for the Apple Developer Program which costs 99 USD per year.

 1.)
 Create the Apple App